philippemezzadri/frisquet-esphome/README.md

   - **output_offset** (_Optional_, float): Calibration offset of the output.
 Defaults to 0.
 - All other options from [Climate](<https://esphome.io/components/climate/index.html#config-climate>)

-### Heat curve definition
+### Heating curve definition

-The boiler water temperature is calculated from the outside temperature:
+The boiler water temperature is calculated from the outdoor temperature:

 `WATERTEMP` = `slope` * `DELTA` + `target temperature` + `shift` + `ERROR`* `kp` + `INTEGRAL_TERM`